seanpm2001/SeansLifeArchive_Images_Bit_City_-NimbleBit_Game-_Y2025/2025/06_June/17/README.md

 - My session was skipped today. - 2025, Tuesday, March 11th to 2025, Tuesday, May 13th
 - I did not do any city upgrades today, although I did do 1 epic upgrade, increasing the large plane bonus chance by 10% for 2,180 bux. - 2025, May 20th
 - I did not do any city upgrades today, nor did I do any epic upgrades. - 2025, Tuesday, May 27th to 2025, Tuesday, June 3rd
+- My session was skipped today. - 2025, Tuesday, June 10th

 </details>

-- My session was skipped today. - 2025, Tuesday, June 10th
+- I did not do any city upgrades today, nor did I do any epic upgrades. - 2025, Tuesday, June 17th/2025, Wednesday, June 18th

 ### Common upgrades